syncfusion-content/install-docs/Common/Essential-Studio/licensing/registering-license-keys.md

 {% endtabs %}

+## WinUI

+There is no need to generate and register any Syncfusion license keys to use Syncfusion WinUI controls in your WinUI projects.

+The Syncfusion WinUI controls can be used without registering the license keys.

 ## Xamarin.Forms

 Register the license key in **App.xaml.cs** constructor before InitializeComponent().
 If App constructor not available in **App.xaml.cs**, create the "App()" constructor in **App.xaml.cs** and register the license key inside the constructor.